vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   influxdb:2
 {% endhighlight %}

-Once the container is running, InfluxDB listens on port `8086`, at `http://localhost:8086/`.
-In the web UI, first create an organization and then your initial bucket to store data.
+Once the container is running, InfluxDB listens on `http://localhost:8086/`.
+Enter that URL into your web browser, to access the web UI.

+### Set up your database with the web UI

+In the web UI, first create an organization.
+Then, create a bucket to store data in.

 ![image](/assets/2025-08-16/010.png)